bowman2001/perplexdoc/content/doc/basic/code/index.md

 We have two ways to mark a block as code:

 Fenced
-: when a block is surrounded by three back-ticks `` ``` `` in the line above and beyond it's a _fenced code block_.
+: When a block is surrounded by three back-ticks `` ``` `` in the line above and beyond it's a _fenced code block_.

 Indented
-: a block of text indented by 4 spaces or a tab is also treated as a _code block_.
+: A block of text indented by 4 spaces or a tab is also treated as a _code block_.
 {.dl-loose}

-The _fenced_ version of the _Commonmark_ syntax is perferable for two reasons:
+The _fenced_ version of the _CommonMark_ syntax is preferable for two reasons:

 1. The following options are available only for fenced blocks: